pykong/Borg-DQN/README.md

 ### Starting Up

-To start the application run from the root directory:
+To start the application, run from the root directory:

 ```sh
 docker compose up